Clocking and controlling attosecond currents in a scanning tunnelling microscope: Acknowledgements

 \section{Acknowledgements}

-The authors thank A.~Borisov, M.~Ivanov, A.~Kollin and Y. Bekenstein for insightful discussions, I.~Kaminer for providing lab space for initial experiments, A.~Feigenboim for supporting the design of experimental system, I.~Sthzeglowski for the initial setup of the fiber laser, P. Sidorenko for assistance with fiber splicing, and N.~Dudovich, U.~Leonhardt and L.~M.~Procopio for providing specialized equipment.
-This project has received funding from the European Union's Horizon 2020 research and innovation program under grant agreement No 853393-ERC-ATTIDA and from the Israel Science Foundation (ISF) under grant agreement No 1504/20.
-We also acknowledge the Helen Diller Quantum Center and the Russell Berrie Nanotechnology Institute at the Technion for partial financial support.
+The authors thank M.~Ivanov, A.~Kollin and Y. Bekenstein for insightful discussions, I.~Kaminer for providing lab space for initial experiments, A.~Feigenboim for supporting the design of experimental system, I.~Sthzeglowski for the initial setup of the fiber laser, P. Sidorenko for assistance with fiber splicing, and N.~Dudovich, U.~Leonhardt and L.~M.~Procopio for providing specialized equipment.
+A.~G.~B.~gratefully acknowledges the warm hospitality of DIPC.